-Actor Russel Crowe admits he struggled with harsh weather conditions in Iceland while shooting new movie 'Noah,' revealing high winds swept his gym equipment away.
+Actor Russel Crowe admits he struggled with harsh weather conditions in Iceland while shooting the antedeluvian movie 'Noah' revealing that high winds swept his gym equipment away.
 The Gladiator star was floored by the country's beauty while filming Darren Aronofsky's upcoming biblical epic there last year, though he admits he found it difficult to live there.

 He tells TV host Jay Leno,

 "Iceland is a tough place.
 When they have a good summer, that means that there's been more than ten sunny days.
 And it can turn at the drop of a hat, the weather.
 It was pretty extreme.
 We were shooting quite a few hours away from the main city, so I decided to stay in my trailer.
 Instead of doing the drive backwards and forwards; I'd just sleep on the set.